 - Engagement is based on percentages.

 - This is the whole reason that Instagram has made engagement king!
 It sifts out the fake activity and the fake accounts.

 Jodie and I used to think, “we’re not involved in any of that, so it doesn’t matter.”
 Sadly, ignorance is dangerous as well.
 It’s not enough to be a real account.
 You’re not safe just because you don’t use any automation or anything non-organic.
 Sadly, the computers can’t tell for sure.
 All they can do is interpret your actions.

-The only way your account is protected from being hurt is by knowing how Instagram views your actions and responding accordingly.
+The only way your account is protected from being hurt is to know how Instagram views your actions and respond accordingly.